MicrosoftDocs/Devices-docs/surface-hub/surface-hub-unpack.md

 7. Align the installed hardware with the slots on the mount so it rests firmly in place.
 8. Follow any further instructions that came with your mounting solution.

-TIP: You can use familiar mounting solutions that are compatible across Hub 2S and Hub 3 devices.
-Awareness of Rotation in Hub 3
+> [!TIP]

-For a video demo, see [](https://www.youtube.com/watch?v=fCrxdNXvru4)
+> Mounting solutions built for Surface Hub 2S are compatatible with Surface Hub 3 while also supporting the new rotation feature to Portrait mode.

-Add Matts video.
+For a video demo of physically installing the 50-inch Surface Hub, see [Unboxing and Set up](https://www.youtube.com/watch?v=fCrxdNXvru4).

 ## Install pen and camera